2019 Philippine Senate election: Hugpong ng Pagbabago, Nacionalista, and other alliances

 Hugpong ng Pagbabago, Davao City mayor Sara Duterte's regional political party in the Davao Region formed in mid-2018, reportedly had national parties it wanted to forge alliances with.
 By August, the Hugpong had established alliances with the Nacionalista Party, Nationalist People's Coalition, the National Unity Party, and six other local parties.
 In August, incumbent senator Cynthia Villar announced that she would seek reelection.
 The coalition also supported the candidacies of Governor Imee Marcos and Representative Pia Cayetano.

 Partido Federal ng Pilipinas

 A new political party called the Partido Federal ng Pilipinas (Federal Party of the Philippines) was launched and accredited by the Commission on Election on October 8, 2018.
-It elected Land Bank of the Philippines director Jesus Hinlo as president.
+It elected Land Bank of the Philippines director Jayvee Hinlo as president.
 On October 17, 2018, the party nominated three senatorial candidates for the 2019 midterm elections, namely Maria Socorro Manahan, Elmer Francisco, and Diosdado Padilla.